-Fetal alcohol syndrome (FAS) occurs in a fetus as effects of alcohol use on the part of the mother.
+Fetal alcohol syndrome (FAS) occurs in a fetus as the effect of alcohol use on the part of the mother.
 A developing fetus can incur FAS during any trimester of the pregnancy.

 The physical symptoms of FAS can be seen in newborns.
 But the resulting mental disabilities are apparent throughout child development.

-Fetal alcohol effects may have a range of severity depending on the amount and duration of alcohol consumption of the part of the mother.
+Fetal alcohol effects may have a range of severity depending on the amount and duration of alcohol consumption on the mother’s part.
 Pediatrics can address these symptoms but cannot cure them.

 Fetal alcohol syndrome can result in: